fnc11/nball4tree/readme.md

 # Experiment 1:  Training and evaluating nball embeddings
 ## Experiment 1.1: Training nball embeddings
 * For Hindi data generation follow instructions in the hindinballs directory.
+* Please also go through this [Informative Report](https://drive.google.com/file/d/1RaBVGAmJoC-dQThnSylH0rF7QxTdxW9h/view?usp=sharing) on how Hindi Data is structure and how to process it to use it for this experiment.
 * Files used for Hindi data generation are taken from this github repo[https://bitbucket.org/sivareddyg/python-hindi-wordnet/src/master/] which mainly took data from IIT Bombay University[http://www.cfilt.iitb.ac.in/].
 * You need to download w2v from this website[https://fasttext.cc/docs/en/crawl-vectors.html] and make sure you remove first line of this file as it contains information about number of words and dimensions.
 ```